aiya000/Maid/Boost-your-vimrc-with-some-template-techniques/index.md

 #### autoload, plugin, vimrc

 In vimrc,
-function and command delcrations
+functions and commands declarations
-is placing num of lines.
+use a lot of lines.

 ```vim
 function s:read_git_root() abort